-Skip to main content
+Skip to content

 Manage Service Users

-As part of the onboarding process with ALTR, you must create a service user in Snowflake, register that user with ALTR and select an authentication method.
+As part of the onboarding process with ALTR, you must create a service user in Snowflake , register that user with ALTR and select an authentication method.
 Once registered, connect your data source and assign the service user.
 You can use the same service user across multiple data sources within your Snowflake account.

 There are two options to authenticate your service user with ALTR: